 Karina understands both traditional & natural dentistry.
 She uses her experience and tools as needed to re-align the horse mindful of not taking excessive tooth surface(s), over-heating the tooth (teeth) or burning of nerve roots.
 All common, traumatic side effects of practitioner error.

-Treatments are administered with the horse's head lowered.
+Treatments are administered with the horse's head lowered, not inverted as is common.
 This preserves and or helps to restore the horse's natural vestibule processes.
 Preserving natural, optimum posture of the head and neck for balance and unimpaired nerve stimulation is vital.

 Karina's dentistry's goals are to influence the linear connection of the 3 junctions that affect a horse's whole body: